dourish/secnd/README.md

 and backup.
 The code may work for others but I've not done any of the work of cleaning and clarifying that would be involved in making it available for others to use.

+SECND was developed using the xa cross-assembler, so that's the syntax being used here.